discord/perceptual/index.md

 </table>

 ## Slider Value
-  First we will demonstrate what happens when we do connect the volume slider directly to the gain of the oscillator.
-You can use the left and right arrow keys to move the slider position one step at a time after you have clicked it once.

-  Note that the entire range from 75% to 100% yields a roughly equal loudness.
-While the amplitude does decrease in this range, our decibel calculation shows that this part of the slider covers less than 3 dB of range.

-  The slider range from 15% to 40% offers good control of loudness.
-Below 15%, the dB change per step becomes significantly greater.

   <button style="width: 300px;" id="play-button-1"><i class="fa fa-play" style="margin-right: 5 px;padding-right: 5px;" id="icon-play-button-1"></i><span id="label-play-button-1">Play Tone</span></button>
   <div id="div-volume-1" hidden=true>
     <div style="width: 350px;">